 Whether you’re a first-time dog parent or have had dogs for many years, seeing your dog scooting or your puppy scooting on the floor many times a day can be quite concerning.

-Before we go over the 10 effective and easy home remedies for dog scooting, let us first explain why your dog is scooting her butt on the floor.
+Before we go over the 10 effective and easy home remedies for dog scooting, let us first explain why your dog is scooting on the floor or why your dog rubs bum on grass.
 Some of these reasons may surprise you!

 Why do dogs scoot their butts?

 You just saw your dog scooting her butt on the floor again.
 You’re confused because it hasn’t even been an hour and your canine companion is dragging her butt again.